souzafcharles/Complete-Java-Object-Oriented-Programming-and-Projects/Session_L12_Handling_Exceptions/Exercise01/README.md

 - Reservation changes can only occur for future dates;
 - The1 check-out date must be greater than the check-in date.

+---

 ### Reservation Model

 ![Reservation Model](https://github.com/souzafcharles/Complete-Java-Object-Oriented-Programming-and-Projects/blob/master/Session_L12_Handling_Exceptions/Exercise01/reservation-model.png)

+---

+### Solution 1 (very poor) | Validation logic in the main program:

+- Validation logic not delegated to the reservation.

 ### Example Inputs and Outputs